-- First blanch the Tenderstem® broccoli.
-Bring a large pot of water to boil, drop the Tenderstem® broccoli in for 3 minutes drain and set aside to cool.
+First blanch the Tenderstem®.
+Bring a large pot of water to the boil, drop the Tenderstem® in for 3 minutes, drain and set aside to cool.

-4. Leave this to one side whilst you prepare all the toppings for the okonomiyaki.
-Thin 2 tablespoons of mayonnaise with a little water, so that you can drizzle it with a spoon.
-Leave the sauce and pickled ginger to one side.
+Leave this to one side whilst you prepare all the toppings for the okonomiyaki.
+Mix the mayonnaise with a little water, so that you can drizzle it with a spoon.
+Set the sauce and pickled ginger aside.

-5. To cook the okonomiyaki, heat a tablespoon of oil in a small frying pan over a medium to high heat.
+To cook the okonomiyaki, heat 1 tbsp of the oil in a small frying pan over a medium to high heat.
 Add half the batter to the pan and flatten it with a spoon or spatula, it should be around 3cm deep.
 Cook the first side for 4 minutes.
 You should see the scraps of cabbage and batter at the edges of the pancake starting to brown and crisp.
 If it is going too fast, turn down the heat a little.
-After 4 minutes, turn the okonomiyaki with a palette knife or spatula (or if you are particularly confident, toss it like a pancake) and cook on the second side for a further three minutes.
+After 4 minutes, turn the okonomiyaki with a palette knife or spatula (or if you are particularly confident, toss it like a pancake) and cook on the other side for a further 3 minutes.
 When ready, turn out onto a plate.
-Repeat with the second half of the batter.
+Heat the remaining oil in the same pan and repeat with the second half of the batter.

-6. To serve, criss-cross the surface of the okonomiyaki with strands of okonomiyaki sauce and then the mayonnaise before liberally topping with pickled ginger, Katsuobushi and finally, sprinkle over the remaining spring onion greens.
+To serve, criss-cross the surface of the okonomiyaki with a drizzle of the okonomiyaki sauce and then the mayonnaise before liberally topping with the pickled ginger, Katsuobushi (if using) and finally, sprinkle over the remaining spring onion greens.

 Cook and author of two best-selling cookbooks: Made in India and Fresh India.See profile